Does your chicken coop a fierce pillow fight crime scene? Do you feel like your backyard flock is missing something?

-It can be an alarming sight for new chicken owners if your chicken coop is filled with loose feathers and if you see bare spots or raggedy-looking feathers or porcupine-like pinfeathers on your chickens, they are probably going through a feather molt.
+It can be an alarming sight for new chicken owners if your chicken coop is filled with loose feathers, and you see bare spots or raggedy-looking feathers or porcupine-like pinfeathers on your chickens.
+However, they are probably going through a feather molt.
 Molting can create a mess and result in reduced egg production in laying hens.
 But when molting occurs, it's an indication that your new chickens are healthy and their bodies are doing exactly what they should.

-The structure of outer feathers forms a water resistant and windproof barrier.
-Tiny barbs and barbules growing off the feather shaft lock together (somewhat like velcro) on each outer feather.
+The structure of the outer feathers forms a water-resistant and windproof barrier.
+In addition, tiny barbs and barbules grow off the feather shaft lock together (somewhat like velcro) on each outer feather.

 Underneath these protective outer feathers are the downy feathers.
 The downy feathers have flexible barbs and barbules that give this type of feather "fluff" and provide your chicken insulation from heat and cold.